project ref : 013

 location : Talladale, Loch Maree

-category : post-medieval farming landscape with a shieling and BA/IA roundhouse
+category : post-medieval farming landscape + prehistoric roundhouse

-features : roundhouse, shieling, field system, enclosures, walls, dykes, longhouse, still
+features : roundhouse, shieling, field system, enclosure, walls, dykes, longhouse, still

 Talladale